 The Cowboys, however, still rank first in the NFL in attendance every single season.
 You will find a huge swath of Cowboys fans at every single Dallas road game, as well, which is a testament to the legendary franchise’s nationwide popularity.
 America’s Team, indeed.

-In 2021, Dallas drew an average of 93,421 fans per game, which led the league by a huge 14,000 margin over the second-ranked Packers.
+In 2024, Dallas drew an average of 92,972 fans per game, which led the league by a huge 12,000 margin over the second-ranked Jets.
 AT&T Stadium is easily the biggest in the NFL in terms of capacity, however, so the ‘Boys do have a bit of an advantage in that regard.
-They’re arguably the biggest NFL fanbase in the world.
+In fact, since the stadium opened in 2009, the Cowboys have led the league in attendance every year!

 Green Bay is the smallest market in the US that’s home to a professional sports team, but the Packer fanbase extends far beyond the tiny city limits of Green Bay.
 The Packers ranked second behind the Cowboys in average home attendance, yet the waiting list for season tickets at Lambeau Field is incredibly long.